 Source of concentration risk Firm statement Trading book exposures The Firm does not deal on its own account, so this risk is not relevant.
-The Firm's trade debt is represented by accrued recorded in a trading book income.
+Assets (for example, trade debts) not The Firm's trade debt is represented by accrued recorded in a trading book income.
 This is business written and contracted that has not yet been received in cash.
-These outstanding amounts are owed by many providers who themselves are regulated institutions.
-Off-balance sheet items The Firm does not have a significant amount of off-balance sheet assets.
-There is limited exposure to the Firm.
+These outstanding amounts are owed by many providers who themselves 0"11 are regulated institutions.
+Off-balance sheet items The Firm does not have a significant amount of off- balance sheet assets.
+There is limited exposure to the The leasting of client many.
+Firm.
 The location of client money The Firm does not hold client money.
 The location of custody assets The Firm does not hold client assets.
-A firm's own cash deposits The Firm holds its cash deposits in an account of a well-known bank.
-Earnings The Firm's revenue stream is investment management (management of model portfolios).
+A firm's own cash deposits The Firm holds its cash deposits in 2 well-known banks which is one way in which it diversifies its liquidity risk.
+To further reduce the risk of loss of cash, or being unable to access liquidity, the Firm holds cash deposits in 11 accounts across these 2 institutions.
+The Firm also has a relationship with another bank which it relies on for funding for acquisitions.
+Earnings The Firm's main revenue stream is advisory business.
+The Firm has over 400 advisers and is not heavily reliant on one provider or one client.
+80% of the firm's revenue is recurring in nature and therefore contractually guaranteed.
+It is received annually, quarterly or monthly in arrears.